opensoars/watch/README.md

 ---

 It displays the total seconds and minutes elapsed.
-It has start, stop and reset functionality.
+It has start, pause, stop and reset functionality.